 We live in a time when social justice issues are at the forefront of our nation’s collective conscience.
 Zelda, through her work with YPEI, is positioning Yale as a leader in providing quality education to the incarcerated.
 It would be unjust and myopic for her tireless efforts to go unsupported.
 As an established, highly accomplished educational institution, Yale has a reputation for discovering and molding great minds.
 Some of the most brilliantly creative and analytical thinkers I have ever encountered are the men here in YPEI.
 Yes, we have made some costly mistakes in our lives.
 But should that relegate our minds to dormant complacency?
 I believe not.
 Brilliance has no boundaries — why not continue venturing where few others would go?

 It is time for Yale to step outside the box of its own traditions to discover what more can be done for the underserved.
 Our University motto is “Lux et Veritas” — Light and Truth.
 Light has a duty to shine where it is darkest; truth must govern our principles and policies.
 YPEI has built a solid foundation for that important work.

 LUIS MATTEI JR. is an incarcerated student at the MacDougall-Walker Correctional Institution in Suffield, Connecticut, and a participant in the Yale Prison Education Initiative at Dwight Hall.

-An earlier version of this piece referred to the “McDougall-Walker Correctional Institution.”
+Correction, Nov.
+8: A previous version of this article referred to the “McDougall-Walker Correctional Institution.”
 It is MacDougall, not McDougall.